Ellis Rubinstein

-Ellis Rubinstein is President Emeritus of the New York Academy of Sciences, which was founded in 1817 and is the fourth oldest scientific society in the United States.
+Ellis Rubinstein is an American former science journalist and editor who served as president and CEO of the New York Academy of Sciences.
+He was also the co-chair of the Global Science and Innovation Advisory Council.

+Founded in 1817, the NYAS is the fourth oldest scientific society in the United States.
 Under Rubinstein's leadership as president and CEO for 17 years, the academy's network of experts, young scientists, and partner organizations expanded and became engaged in global partnerships that continue to address many of the planet's challenges.

 Rubinstein came to the academy from the scientific journal, Science, where he was Editor for a decade.
 During that period, he increased impact and circulation.

 Prior to his tenure at Science, Rubinstein was Editor-in-Chief of The Scientist, a Senior Editor at Newsweek, and Managing Editor at Science 85 and IEEE Spectrum, the flagship journal of the engineering profession.

 Early life and education

 Rubinstein grew up in New York City, earned a B.A. in English literature at the University of California, Berkeley, spent one year in that university's doctoral program and then taught high school English for three years before entering the world of publishing.
 In 2006, Rubinstein received honorary doctorates from Hallym University in South Korea and from the University of Medicine and Dentistry of New Jersey.